Skip to content

 - shared/.env

-Outport writes managed variables inside a fenced block:
+Outport writes managed variables inside a fenced block in your env files:

 bash